 - Practice those applied behaviors until they’re second nature, and your Quant and Verbal scores rise.

-- Acquaint yourself with the unique medium and format of the Integrated Reasoning section.
-Get used to the repeated ways in which IR presents information and questions and the patterned methods to efficiently attack the problem solving it demands.
+- Acquaint yourself with the unique medium and format of the Data Insights section.
+Get used to the repeated ways in which DI presents information and questions and the patterned methods to efficiently attack the problem-solving it demands.

-- When you see your IR practice scores rise, take full-length practice tests so that you encounter IR in its “natural habitat.”
-That way, you’ll then see the continuity between the cognitive behaviors demanded by IR and all the other sections of the GMAT.
+- When you see your DI practice scores rise, take full-length practice tests so that you encounter DI in its “natural habitat.”
+That way, you’ll then see the continuity between the logical reasoning and data analysis demanded by DI and all the other sections of the GMAT.

 When to Guess and Move On (GAMO)

-Kaplan has found the solution to fretting about timing on Test Day, and it may surprise you: Guessing blindly is the way to raise your Integrated Reasoning score.
-If you can quickly determine that a multi-part question will take you more than three minutes to solve, just guess and move on (GAMO).
+We have found the solution to fretting about timing on Test Day, and it may surprise you: Guessing blindly is the way to raise your Data Insights score.
+If you can quickly determine that a two-parts problems will take you more than three minutes to solve, just guess and move on (GAMO).